Why I Love Australia

 - I love to wake up in the outback by screeching corellas and the crisp air caressing my hair.

-- I love Ausralian Aninals.
+- I love Australian native animals.
 I love spotting kangaroos.

-My travels around Australia are full of positive emotions and inspirational life experiences that fuelled my energy and enthusiasm to venture into the (for me) unknown world of solo travel and travel blogging.
+My travels around Australia are full of positive emotions and inspirational life experiences that fuelled my energy and enthusiasm to venture into solo travel and travel blogging.

 Go to the Guide to Solo Travel in Australia